Yuko Sakurai: Professional wrestling career

-Independent circuit (2018-present)
+Independent circuit (2018–present)

 Due to being a freelancer, Sakurai is known for competing in various promotions from the Japanese independent scene.
 At a house show promoted by Pure-J on September 4, 2022, she unsuccessfully challenged Crea for the Princess of Pro Wrestling Championship.
 At SEAdLINNNG October Fist!, an event promoted by Seadlinnng on October 19, 2022, Sakurai teamed up with Saki and unsuccessfully challenged Las Fresa de Egoistas (Asuka and Makoto) for the Beyond the Sea Tag Team Championship.
-At WAVE Survival Dance ~ Regina Challenge, an event promoted by Pro Wrestling Wave on October 24, 2022, Sakurai competed in a battle royal to determine the number one contender for the Wave Single Championship won by Yuki Miyazaki and also involving notable opponents such as Aoi, Ayame Sasamura, Cherry, Yumi Ohka, Miyako Matsumoto and many others.
+At WAVE Survival Dance ~ Regina Challenge, an event promoted by Pro Wrestling Wave on October 24, 2022, Sakurai competed in a battle royal to determine the number one contender for the Wave Single Championship won by Yuki Miyazaki and also involving notable opponents such as Akari, Aoi, Ayame Sasamura, Cherry, Yumi Ohka, Miyako Matsumoto and many others.

-Actwres girl'Z (2018-present)
+Actwres girl'Z (2018–present)

 Sakurai made her professional wrestling debut in Actwres girl'Z at AgZ Actwres girl'Z In Korakuen On November 15, 2018, where she unsuccessfully competed in a four-way match won by Yumiko Hotta and also involving Ayumi Hayashi and Misa Matsui.